-Comparison of Prior Year adult literacy funding activity—Test one examines fiscal records to determine if AEFLA funds were used to fund an adult literacy activity that was previously funded by state or local funds.
-In other words state or local funds which previously funded adult literacy activities may not be diverted to another purpose simply because of the AEFLA funds are now available.
-An AEFLA provider that receives AEFLA funds must verify that all costs paid for with these funds are an addition to what the agency already provides with state and local funds.
+Comparison of Prior Year adult literacy funding activity—Test one examines fiscal records to determine if AEFLA funds were used to fund an adult literacy activity that was previously funded by state or other non-federal funds l funds.
+In other words state or other non-federal funds which previously funded adult literacy activities may not be diverted to another purpose simply because of the AEFLA funds are now available.
+An AEFLA provider that receives AEFLA funds must verify that all costs paid for with these funds are an addition to what the agency already provides with state and other non-federal funds.

 - Question: How do AEFLA providers rebut the presumption of supplanting?

 Answer: An AEFLA provider may rebut the presumption of supplanting by providing the following documentation:

 Reduction—The AEFLA provider must demonstrate through documentation that there was a reduction in the amount of state and other non-federal funds available to pay for the activity.
 The documents that can be used for this purpose are budget, accounting ledgers, payroll records (including sources of salary funds), legislation and statutes showing reduced funding allocations from year to year.

 Elimination—The AEFLA provider must demonstrate through documentation that the decision to eliminate the adult literacy activity without taking into consideration the availability of AEFLA funds.
 These documents must be in the form of minutes from board meetings, internal memoranda, board resolutions, and proposals, as well as other documentation indicating the AEFLA provider made cuts across the board in activities or positions supported with state and other non-federal funds.